 |Child||Free||Children under the height of 115 cm|

 * Age/height/weight restrictions apply

-- You must select a date and timeslot, and arrive 30 minutes before or after that time.
+- You must select a date and timeslot, and arrive within 30 minutes of that time.
 If you arrive outside these times, you can change your slot at the ticket counter

 - Present either a printed or a mobile voucher to the ticket counter